emaduddin678/web-lab/README.md

 ?>
 ```

-**✅ Experiment No:** 6
+**✅ Problem No:** 6

-**Experiment Name:** Design a webpage that collects student information and subject marks and stores the information and marks to MySQL database.
+**Problem Name:** Design a webpage that collects student information and subject marks and stores the information and marks to MySQL database.
 Show the results in grading (GPA) system to another page using PHP program.

 **Source Code:**